 All new requests for TPOs could take up to 12 weeks to be considered by the LPA depending on the likelihood of tree(s) works taking place and the amenity value of the tree(s).
 Even where a tree is assessed as being worthy of preservation, an order will not automatically be made if there is no obvious threat to the tree’s well-being.
 The LPA will to inform you of its decision once it has undertaken an assessment using its TPO assessment method.

 If worthy of preservation, the TPO will be served on the land owner and other interested parties.
 The tree(s) have provisional protection from this point.
 After a 28-day consultation period in which interested parties have the opportunity to object to or support the protection of the tree, the authority will consider whether to confirm the order.
 You will be able to make representations supporting the Order during the consultation period.

 It is essential to provide accurate information about the tree(s) location along with your contact details in order for us to be able to follow up on your request.

 Anonymous requests will not normally be assessed.

-The Council are not reviewing existing TPOs at this time.
+We are not reviewing existing TPOs at this time.